michaelawyu/nanopie/README.md

 The `User` model includes two fields, `name`, and `age`, which takes a `String` value and a `Integer` value respectively.

-!!! note
-    Both fields have hints and constraints specified:
+Note that both fields have hints and constraints specified:

 * The `name` field must be an alphabetic string with a maximum of 20 characters and a minimum of 1 character.
 * The `age` field must be an integer no smaller than `1` and no greater than `100`.

 `nanopie` can use these hints and constraints to validate data.

 ### Writing the microservice